-Vegetarians tend to be healthier, live longer and are less likely to become obese than their meat-eating counterparts.
-However, it's important to remember that quality of diet still counts.
+Vegetarians tend to be healthier, live longer and are less likely to become obese than their meat-eating counterparts, and a vegetarian diet can be just as good as a meat based one.
+However, it's important to remember that the quality of your diet still counts!

-While becoming a vegetarian can help you lose weight and reduce your obesity risk, going veggie doesn't guarantee weight loss - calories from plant based foods count just as much as those from meat and fish.
+While eating a vegetarian menu can help you lose weight and reduce the liklihood of obesity and other chronic disease risks, going veggie doesn't guarantee weight loss - calories from plant based foods count just as much as those from meat and fish.

-Eating a vegetarian diet full of junk food won't help your weight or make you healthy.
-For an idea of how to lose weight on a veggie diet, take a look at our vegetarian weight loss meal plan
+A diet full of veggie or vegan junk food won't help your weight or make you healthy.
+For an idea of how to lose weight on a veggie diet, take a look at our vegetarian weight loss meal plan.

-Our 12 science-backed benefits might be just enough to encourage you to give vegetarianism a try!
-There are resources to get you off to a good start below the list.
+Our 10 science-backed benefits might be just enough to encourage you to give vegetarianism a try!
+(With even more resources to get you off to a good start below the list...)

 Recent studies1 have shown that following a vegetarian diet improves your mortality rate by up to 12%!